S1M0N38/base.nvim/README.md

 To run the tests on your local machine for local development, you can:

 - Have the plenary plugin in your Neovim configuration and use `:PlenaryBustedDirectory tests`.
-- Have the plenary repo cloned in the same directory as the plugin_name repo and use `make test`.
+- Have the plenary repo cloned in the same directory as the my_awesome_plugin repo and use `make test`.

 When running tests on CI, plenary.nvim is cloned, and the tests are run using `make test`.